eric135/carousel/README.md

 To include this library, in your source code, include `carousel/carousel.hpp`.

 To link with this library, specify `-lcarousel` in your LDFLAGS.

+## Using the frontend test program

+This repository also contains a test frontend as a simple demonstration the Carousel algorithm.
+It is located in the `frontend` folder.
+It can either use randomly generated data (default) or datasets provided in the `test-data` folder (use `-d` argument).
+Refer to `./frontend/carousel_test --help` for detailed usage.